fregante/bin-dir/readme.md

 # bin-dir

-> Find or open the folder of a global command (installed via npm or not)
+> Find the folder of a global command (installed via npm or not)

 ## Install